appuio/charts/appuio/signalilo/README.gotmpl.md

 Edit the README.gotmpl.md template instead.
 -->

+## Deployment considerations

+It is recommended to deploy Signalilo only in the same cluster or network as the alertmanager instance, which is sending the alerts.
+Having Signalilo exposed to an alertmanager outside of it's network is untested.

 ## Configuration

 The following table lists the configurable parameters of the Signalilo chart and their default values.